 LANSING, Mich.
-(AP) - Michigan's top environmental regulator resigned Tuesday after elevated blood-lead levels were found in children in Flint during a drinking water crisis that a task force blamed primarily on his agency.
+(AP) - Michigan's top environmental regulator resigned Tuesday after elevated levels of lead were found in Flint children during a drinking water crisis that a task force blamed primarily on his agency.

 LANSING, Mich.
-(AP) — Michigan's top environmental regulator resigned Tuesday after elevated blood-lead levels were found in children in Flint during a drinking water crisis that a task force blamed primarily on his agency.
+(AP) — Michigan's top environmental regulator resigned Tuesday after elevated levels of lead were found in Flint children during a drinking water crisis that a task force blamed primarily on his agency.

 Gov. Rick Snyder accepted the resignation of Department of Environmental Quality Director Dan Wyant and apologized for what occurred in Flint, which switched its drinking water supply in a cost-cutting move while under state financial management.
 Communications director Brad Wurfel also resigned, and Snyder said he plans additional personnel changes in the agency.

 Wyant quit the same day a task force appointed by the Republican governor reported that the department was primarily responsible for the fiasco because it did not require Flint to keep corrosive water from leaching lead from service pipes into residents' homes and belittled concerns from the public.
 Exposure to lead can cause behavior problems and learning disabilities in children.